World of Warcraft is an MMORPG released and published in 2004 by Blizzard Entertainment. It is a mainstay of the genre ever since.

-WoW is made by Blizzard and is accessible through Battle.net – the Blizzard game launcher.
-There is a subscription fee to play the game, however, in recent years they have become more noob-friendly – they have now finally created a ‘Starter Edition’ which allows all players who have a free Battle.net account to play WoW until level 20.
-The starter edition is one of three account tiers which are currently available.
+World of Warcraft is made by Blizzard and accessible through Battle.net – the Blizzard game launcher.
+There is a subscription fee to play the game.
+However, in recent years, Blizzard has become more noob-friendly – they have now finally created a ‘Starter Edition,' which allows all players who have a free Battle.net account to play WoW until level 20.
+The starter edition is one of three account tiers that are currently available.

 Be aware that if you are a member of the Alliance faction, you can only play with players of that faction, and against the Horde faction – this will be very important if you wish to play with friends, as is selecting the realm.
-Finally, Pandaren, the race added in the Mists of Pandaria expansion, is neutral, but will swiftly select their allegiance after their starting zone.
+Finally, Pandaren, the race added in the Mists of Pandaria expansion, is neutral but will choose their allegiance swiftly after their starting zone.
 Not all races can be a member of every class, and there are some subtle racial abilities/differences, but the main drive of your gameplay will be your class.

 PvP is present in the game world through newly introduced ‘War Mode,' in which you gain boosted XP and rewards, as well as a more challenging open-world gameplay.
-You can also take part in queued Player vs Player through the game's Alliance vs Horde battles, which can be both ranked and unranked and in epic Battlegrounds and smaller-sided Arena matches.
+You can also take part in queued Player vs. Player through the game's Alliance vs. Horde battles, which can be both ranked and unranked and in colossal Battlegrounds and smaller-sided Arena matches.

-World of Warcraft is an MMORPG suited to both the casual role-playing enthusiast, who have servers specifically for them, and the grind-thirsty PvP loving MMO players who want to get to the maximum level cap and create multiple top-tier dominant characters.
+World of Warcraft is an MMORPG suited to both the casual role-playing enthusiast, who have servers specifically for them and the grind-thirsty PvP lovers who want to get to the maximum level cap and create multiple top-tier dominant characters.